STARTING AND RUNNING A SPEECH AND DEBATE

 1. Create a Contact List

 Get students’ phone numbers, addresses, and e-mail addresses.
-Then,

-don’t want published.
+information they don’t want published.

 2. Talk with your school about Logistics